Use Media

 Facebook

 Facebook is the most popular social networking service in the U.S. It can be viewed from computers, handheld devices, and smart phones.
-Facebook lets users post updates and links to “friends” (persons they agree to share info with), post photos and other images, make comments, and send individual messages to “friends.”
-Both individuals and groups can have Facebook accounts.
+Facebook lets users post updates and links to “friends” (persons they agree to share info with), post photos and other images, make comments, and send messages.
+Individuals, groups, and businesses can have Facebook accounts.
 You do not need to have a Facebook account to read messages on group sites.

 As an advocacy tool, Facebook is a great way to: